karashiiro/PhotonBlue/README.md

 # Photon Blue
-PhotonBlue is a library for fast index and lookup operations on PSO2's game data.
+Photon Blue is a library for fast index and lookup operations on PSO2's game data.

 ## Acknowledgements
-PhotonBlue copies/builds on prior work in both the PSO2 and FFXIV development communities, among other knowledge bases.
+Photon Blue copies/builds on prior work in both the PSO2 and FFXIV development communities, among other knowledge bases.

 * A bunch of structural features are blatantly ripped-off of [Lumina](https://github.com/NotAdam/Lumina).